 Why Do Politicians* Talk Like This?

-Liz Cheney has risked all to uncover the truth of the January 6 insurrection at the Capitol.
-A month before her Republican primary in Wyoming, she is 20 point behind her Trumpist opponent.
-Once a darling of the Right, she is now its most bitter foe.
+Liz Cheney risked her career to uncover the truth of the January 6 insurrection at the Capitol.
+A month before her Republican primary in Wyoming, she was 20 point behind her Trumpist opponent.
+Once a darling of the Right, she was now its most bitter foe.
 She faces the ugliest attacks, including death threats, because of her mission to expose You-Know-Who’s role in the attempted coup.

 In her statements and questions as the vice chair of the January 6 committee, she is clear and direct.
 She also knows how to create a cliffhanger and throw shade.